gireeshsubrama/bdcmetricsdashboard/platformdata/metrics_template/README.md

 ## Logins:
 * Dug: N/A
 * PIC-SURE: Total logins to Authorized PIC-SURE via eRA Commons or BDC Developer Login
-* Gen3: Total Logins to Gen3, via NIH login or BDC Developer Login
+* Gen3: Total Logins to the BDC Ecosystem, via NIH login or BDC Developer Login
 * Terra: Total Logins to Terra via Google or Microsoft
 * Seven Bridges: Total logins to Seven Bridges via eRA Commons or BDC Developer Login

 ## Visits:
 * Dug: Total visits to [Dug](https://search.biodatacatalyst.renci.org/)
 * PIC-SURE: Total Visits to [Open PIC-SURE](https://openpicsure.biodatacatalyst.nhlbi.nih.gov/picsureui/)
-* Gen3: N/A
+* Gen3: Total unique user visits to [Gen3 Data Portal](https://gen3.biodatacatalyst.nhlbi.nih.gov/)
 * Terra: N/A
 * Seven Bridges: N/A

 ## Search Events:
 * Dug: Typing a text string in the search bar and hitting Search
 * PIC-SURE: The total number of searches (A text string typed into the search bar and searched) and queries (Using the database filter tools to find a specific set of data)
-* Gen3: The number of Explorer Filters used on Gen3’s Exploration page.
+* Gen3: N/A
 * Terra: N/A
 * Seven Bridges: The total of:
   1) The number of times the “Explore Selected” button has been clicked on the Data Browser.